janheindejong/urlspy/README.md

 ## Development

+For the development, I wanted to experiment with the use of VSCode's development containers.
+If you have the plugin enabled in VSCode, and have Docker running on your machine, VSCode should automatically launch in the development container for the application you want to work on.
+Next to the development container, it also starts containers for all the other apps in the stack.

-The development environments of the three apps are completely separate and decoupled.
+The environments of the three apps are completely separate and decoupled.
 The idea is that you can optimize your development environment to the app at hand.

-# To do
+## To do

 - [x] Create Snapshot app
 - [x] Create docker compose file for deployment
+- [ ] Add Debug configurations for VSCode
 - [ ] Add persistent storage to snapshot app
 - [ ] Add read end-points to snapshot app
+- [x] Add Scraper app
-- [ ] Create scraper app
+- [ ] Add storing functionality to scraper app
+- [ ] Add e-mail functionality
+- [ ] Add deployment pipeline